greymatter-labs/retrace-ai/readme.md

 3. Use the provided user interface to search for specific activity descriptions.

-4. Retrace will retrieve the corresponding file paths, allowing you to view the saved information easily.
+4. Press `command + tab` to switch out of search and click the minimized window to switch in.

-5. Press the "Quit" button or the escape key to stop the application.
+5. Press the escape key to stop the application.

-## Configuration
+## Roadmap

-You can modify the following settings in the code (retrace.py) to customize the behavior of the application:

-- `max_tokens_to_sample`: The maximum number of tokens to sample when generating natural language descriptions.
-Adjust this value based on your desired description length.
-- `persist_directory`: The directory where ChromaDB will store the activity data.
-By default, it is set to a folder named "chroma" in the current directory.
+Use a compressed video instead of images.

 ## Contributions